Author:

 Advertising on Facebook, for example, now costs 47% more than the year before.
 As a corollary, marketers see significant decreases in their return on ad spend on the social media platform.

 It’s a hard and irreversible fact that advertising on the more established social media platforms now costs more but yields lower returns.
-Many marketers therefore have turned to relatively unsaturated channels, such as TikTok for better return on their ad budget.
+Many marketers therefore have turned to relatively unsaturated channels, such as TikTok for better returns on their ad budget.

 So when you are evaluating (or if your boss asks) whether your business’s ROAS is a good one, don’t forget to take into account the advertising channel that you’re using.